-What forces are shaping internal communications, and what are the best practices that help companies improve their own communications performance?
-At a session at the recent IABC World Conference in Toronto, speaker Kelly Parsons shared what Melcrum’s research tells the company.
+At a session at the an IABC World Conference in Toronto, speaker Kelly Parsons shared what Melcrum’s research reveals.
 She highlighted these current forces that drive innovation:

 While the session was billed as a “top 10,” Kelly actually shared 12 ways to innovate:

 1. Analyze networks to look for influentials.
 Look for the number of connections, the strength and length of connection and points of convergence.